genexplain/geneXplainR/README.md

 # Usage

-A script that using geneXplain make look like this (please note that shown parameters won't work):
+A script using geneXplain may look like this (please note that shown parameters won't work):

 ```R
 library(geneXplainR)